drakkan/sftpgo/docs/full-configuration.md

   - `credentials_path`, string.
 It defines the directory for storing user provided credential files such as Google Cloud Storage credentials.
 This can be an absolute path or a path relative to the config dir
   - `pre_login_program`, string.
 Deprecated, please use `pre_login_hook`.
   - `pre_login_hook`, string.
 Absolute path to an external program or an HTTP URL to invoke to modify user details just before the login.
 See [Dynamic user modification](./dynamic-user-mod.md) for more details.
 Leave empty to disable.
+  - `post_login_hook`, string.
+Absolute path to an external program or an HTTP URL to invoke to notify a successul or failed login.
+See [Post-login hook](./post-login-hook.md) for more details.
+Leave empty to disable.
+  - `post_login_scope`, defines the scope for the post-login hook.
+0 means notify both failed and successful logins.
+1 means notify failed logins.
+2 means notify successful logins.
 - **"httpd"**, the configuration for the HTTP server used to serve REST API and to expose the built-in web interface
   - `bind_port`, integer.
 The port used for serving HTTP requests.
 Set to 0 to disable HTTP server.
 Default: 8080
   - `bind_address`, string.
 Leave blank to listen on all available network interfaces.
 Default: "127.0.0.1"